dezashibi-c/cmake_template/README.md

 By reading their source codes as they are fully commented you can understand pretty much everything you need.

+## Resources

+I've get the good test run control [from this place](https://cliutils.gitlab.io/modern-cmake/chapters/testing.html). it's a good book and I highly recommend you to read it if you want to get more into cmake.

 ## License

 BSD 3-Clause License